-In general terms, Medically Needy Medicaid works as follows; an individual “spends down” their excess income on medical expenses to a predetermined amount.
-This is often referred to as a Medically Needy Income Limit (MNIL), as it is in Florida.
+In general terms, Medically Needy Medicaid works as follows: An individual “spends down” their excess income on medical expenses, which may include Medicare premiums, to a predetermined amount.
+This is often referred to as a Medically Needy Income Limit (MNIL), as it is in Georgia.
 However, some states, such as California, use a different term, such as Maintenance Needs Allowance (MNA).

-“Medically Needy” describes a type of Medicaid program that looks at the individual’s income and medical expenses as opposed to having a hard income limit which is called “Categorically Needy".
+“Medically Needy” describes a type of Medicaid program that looks at the individual’s income and medical expenses as opposed to having a hard income limit which is called “Categorically Needy.”
 As mentioned above, one can spend “excess” income on medical expenses, bringing their income down to the MNA or MNIL, and therefore, qualify for Medicaid.

 Medically Needy Medicaid may be called by many different names.
 However, to avoid confusion, they are all referring to the same medically needy pathway to Medicaid eligibility.
-As mentioned previously, Medicaid Spend-Down Program and Share of Cost Program (in California and Florida) are two commonly used phrases for Medically Needy Medicaid.
-In Pennsylvania, it is called the Medically Needy Only Medical Assistance (MNO-MA) Program, and in Georgia, it is called the Adult Medically Needy Program.
+As mentioned before, “Medicaid Spend-Down Program” and “Share of Cost Program” (in California and Florida) are two commonly used phrases for “Medically Needy Medicaid.”
+In Pennsylvania, it is called the Medically Needy Only Medical Assistance (MNO-MA) Program.
+And in Georgia, it is called the Adult Medically Needy Program.
 Other names by which it might be called include Aged, Blind and Disabled – Medically Needy Program (ABD-MN) and Medicaid Deductible Program.

 The amount an individual must pay on medical expenses in order to reach the Maintenance Needs Allowance or the Medically Needy Income Limit, and hence, become Medicaid eligible, is often called a Spend-Down or a Share of Cost (SOC).
-It may also be referred to as a patient pay.
+It may also be referred to as a “patient pay.”

-SOC, Spend-Down, and insurance deductibles are similar in that once the consumer has spent a specific amount, then insurance covers the remainder.
+SOC, Spend-Down, and insurance deductibles are similar in that once the consumer has spent a specific amount, then insurance covers the rest.
 However, deductibles are at a set level shared by everyone in a particular type of insurance.
 Share of Cost and Spend-Down are specific to the individual.
 One can think of SOC and Spend-Down as a custom deductible based on one’s income and medical expenses.

-Co-payment amounts, sometimes shortened to co-pays, are a portion of a specific medical expense for which the consumer is responsible.
+Co-payment amounts, sometimes shortened to “co-pays,” are a portion of a specific medical expense for which the consumer is responsible.
 This is different from SOC and Spend-Down because all medical expenses are considered in aggregate, while with co-payments, each procedure or medication will have a specific co-payment amount.